emilija-lazarevic/API-Test-Automation-Assessment/test-scenarios/test-scenarios.md

 Scenario: Successful logout
 Given logged in user triggers the logout endpoint
-Then API returns status code 200
+Then the API returns status code 200

 ```